inet-framework/inet/showcases/mobility/spatial/doc/index.rst

 The model
 ---------

-The simulations use the :ned:`MobilityShowcase` network.
+The simulations use the ``SpatialMobilityShowcase`` network.
 It contains a configurable number of mobile nodes (hosts) and an :ned:`IntegratedVisualizer` module.

 .. figure:: media/Playground2D.png